 Want to take Hevo for a spin?

-Share your experience of understanding Schema Examples in the comments section below!
+Share your experience of understanding the Database Design & Schema Example in the comments section below!